-The purpose of this analysis is to compare the rates of patients who reported that they were given information about what to do during their recovery at home given the rates of readmissions and mortality for acute myocardial infarction, coronary artery bypass grafting, chronic obstructive pulmonary disease, stroke, heart failure, pneumonia and hip/knee replacement at multiple levels, including state, county and hospital type.
+The purpose of this analysis is to compare the rates of patients who reported that they were given information about what to do during their recovery at home given the rates of readmissions and mortality for acute myocardial infarction, coronary artery bypass grafting (CABG), chronic obstructive pulmonary disease, stroke, heart failure, pneumonia and hip/knee replacement at multiple levels, including state, county and hospital type.

 Tutorial: Using the Data

-Hospital Compare - Patient Surveys - HCAHPS (data released October 19, 2016)
+Hospital Compare - Patient Surveys - HCAHPS (data released January 26, 2018)

-Hospital Compare - Hospital General Information (data released October 19, 2016)
+Hospital Compare - Hospital General Information (data released January 26, 2018)

 Defining the Columns

 A blank entry indicates unreported data.
 A value of zero is a defined value and does not represent unreported data.

 State: The abbreviated name of the state where the hospital is located.

 County: The name of the county where the hospital is located.
 County names are listed as provided on the US Census Bureau's list of 2010 FIPS Codes for Counties and County Equivalent Entities.